Ikayeze/Ikayeze/README.md

 - 👋 Hi, I’m @Ikayeze
-- 👀 I’m interested in Pytgon and data engineering
+- 👀 I’m interested in Python and data engineering
 - 🌱 I’m currently learning Data Engineering
 - 💞️ I’m looking to collaborate on Any educative/practice projects
 - 📫 How to reach me theikayeze@gmail.com